lualparedes/lualparedes.github.io/content/blog/how-to-deploy-a-gatsby-blog-on-gh-pages-with-a-custom-domain/index.md

 ---
-title: How To Deploy A Gatsby Blog On GitHub Pages With A Custom Domain
+title: How to Deploy a Gatsby Blog on GitHub Pages with a Custom Domain
 date: "2020-11-06T15:36:10.454Z"
 description: "Detailed tutorial to create a blog using Gatsby and deploy it using GitHub Pages wiht a custom domain."
 ---